820bry/new-inventory-system/README.md

 - ~~Weird positioning thing in inventory.php with the banner and popup window~~
 - ~~Fix formatting for reports row in inventory data~~
 - ~~When you delete an item, you should delete reports with matching item ID as well~~
-- Search doesn't check for whitespaces
+- ~~Search doesn't check for whitespaces~~
+- Importing a CSV file imports a blank datasets